chedim/linker-parser/README.md

 * Terminal tokens defined using static String fields by setting their values to the token itself;
 * Capture tokens defined as String fields with CapturePattern annotation;
 * Token repititions defined as array fields of corresponding to the token type;
+* Alternatives can be defined as fields of an interface type - each class that implements the interface will be processed as an alternative token;
 * Repetitions are always greedy;
 * Repetition limits can be defined using Limit annotation;